Espantalho2017/Flatiron-Phase-1-Project/notes.md

 - [] Display cards to the right of these Link Budget Forms -[] Maybe use CSS to style cards to the right???

+- # To Do 8/4
+- [x] Change layout of LB form using FieldSet - help from Matt Eva
+- [x] Start adding equations in functions to calculate Link Budgets

+- # To Do 8/5
+-[x] Find Link Budget Equations to do the calculations

+- # To Do 8/6
+- [] Finish adding Link Budget equation to functions